Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- This season, he's accounted for 6.4% of his team's three-pointers made, averaging one per game.
+- This season, he's accounted for 6.4% of his team's three-pointers made, averaging 1.0 per game.

-- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- The Celtics allow 111.4 points per contest, fourth-ranked in the league.
+- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the league.

-- The Celtics are the 18th-ranked team in the NBA, giving up 44 rebounds per game.
+- The Celtics are the 18th-ranked squad in the league, allowing 44.0 rebounds per game.

-- In terms of assists, the Celtics have conceded 23.1 per contest, second in the league.
+- The Celtics give up 23.1 assists per game, second-ranked in the league.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.
+- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the league.

 Joel Embiid vs. the Celtics